-1. The Company's profitability during the Covid-19 pandemic, if viewed from ROA, ROE and PM, can be unhealthy because the average company profitability is below the industry standard ratio value.
-This unhealthy company condition can be caused by the COVID-19 pandemic, during which most companies experienced business losses.

-- 2. The Company's liquidity during the Covid-19 pandemic, if viewed from CR, DER and DAR, can be considered unhealthy.
+- 1. The Company's profitability during the Covid-19 pandemic, if viewed from ROA, ROE and PM, can be unhealthy because the average company profitability is below the industry standard ratio value.
+These unhealthy company conditions could be caused by the COVID-19 pandemic, where most companies experienced business losses. - 2.
+The Company's liquidity during the Covid-19 pandemic, if viewed from CR, DER and DAR, can be considered unhealthy.
 It can be seen from the ratio value, which, on average, is far from the industry standard ratio value. - 3.
-Given the company's unhealthy financial performance during the COVID-19 pandemic, further research is necessary to determine to what extent the pandemic caused this situation.
+It is necessary to investigate the extent to which the company's poor financial performance results from the Covid-19 pandemic.